 Make Better Choices

 Ideally, you should strive to eat a balanced meal every time, but that’s not often realistic.
-If you increase the complex carbohydrates in your diet while lowering the fat, you will help your digestion, keep your weight in check and improve your health.
 Fruits, vegetables, legumes and whole grains feed your body.
 These foods can give you energy when you need it, too.
 If you must eat a fast food meal once in a while, make better choices.
-Instead of the usual, try one of the salad options if available.
-Instead of a soft drink or coffee, choose milk or water.
+Instead of the usual, try one of the salad options if available– watch for the sauces though!
+Sauces can be a real trap of excess unnecessary calories and fats.
+Instead of a soft drink or coffee, choose water.
 You’ll feel better, have more energy throughout the day and improve your health.

 Obesity is a major health problem in the U.S., and the epidemic affects children as much as adults.
 To decrease the risk of heart disease, diabetes and other chronic cardiovascular illnesses, switch to a healthier diet.
 Eat more fruits and vegetables.
 Eat more whole grain breads.
 Enjoy those complex carbohydrates.
 And don’t forget to exercise.
 You’ll live longer and feel better.